-ShelterBox is a charity that hand-delivers aid to families devastated by conflict or natural disaster, to give them safe shelter and the tools to rebuild communities.
+ShelterBox is a charity that delivers aid to families devastated by conflict or disaster, to give them durable shelter and the tools to rebuild communities.

 Our global network of supporters, staff and volunteers make it possible to deliver aid to some of the most remote communities in the world.

 We deliver the essentials families need to begin rebuilding their lives after disaster.

 Each disaster is different, and so is every community.
 We don’t believe that one size fits all, so we spend time talking to affected families to make sure we provide the right support at the right time.

 For some disaster-hit communities, our family-sized tents are the best solution until they are able to start rebuilding their homes.
 In other disasters, heavy duty tarpaulins, ropes and nails are needed to create emergency shelter or to patch-up damaged buildings.

 We know that a home is much more than bricks and mortar or tarpaulin and tent pegs.
 That’s why we also offer other disaster relief items that are essential for survival and can help to turn a shelter into a home.
 Explore our ShelterBox aid in depth.

 We rely on your support to help us hasten the day where no family goes without shelter when disaster strikes.